amirandalibi/perception/README.md

 * [Docker](https://www.docker.com) `> 18.09`

-## Local Developement
+## Local Development

-Docker is all you need for local developement.
+Docker is all you need for local development.
 With the docker daemon running, build and run the application using:
 ```sh
 make start
 ```
-the above command will build the image for both Wordpress and MySQL and run the containers and install Composer dependecies inside `src` folder.
+the above command will build the image for both Wordpress and MySQL and run the containers and install Composer dependencies inside `src` folder.

-Your Wordpress isntance will be available on `http://localhost:8000`
+Your Wordpress instance will be available on `http://localhost:8000`

 To see the full list of available commands run `make help`